SHAPeSsoft/shapesspot/README.md

 ```bash
 hugo server
 ```
-it'll be on localhost:1313 by default.
+it'll be on localhost:1313 by default, enjoy!